-- Extracoronal semi-precision attachment. - Universal hinge with vertical resiliency. - Nylon male, plastic pattern female. - Female is waxed into the pattern of the abutment restoration for a one-piece casting.
-A gingival off-set on the female allows room for the interdental papilla. - Two offset females (2.5 and 4.5) that allow the female eyelet to be placed closer to the tissue and are packaged with RV males - Black fabrication male with built-in spacer. - Six color coded males for six levels of retention (lightest to strongest): white, orange, blue, grey, yellow, red.
-The white and orange are final males.
-The blue and grey males are oversize - Two Extra Oversized Males for greater retention in problem cases yellow has a larger button than the grey; red has a larger button than the yellow. - Nylon male greatly reduces the rate of female wear.
-Replacing a worn male with a new one of the same color restores the attachment's retention. - Optional ERA Metal Jacket, or ERA-RV Metal Jacket, holds the attachment male in the denture base and is sold pre-loaded with a black processing male. - Males easily changed without use of autopolymerizing acrylic. - Standard and reduced vertical (ERA-RV) size males.
-Both size males fit the same females.
+- Extracoronal semi-precision attachment.

+- Universal hinge with vertical resiliency.

+- Nylon male, plastic pattern female.

+- Female is waxed into the pattern of the abutment restoration for a one-piece casting.
+A gingiva off-set on the female allows room for the interdental papilla.

+- Black fabrication male with built-in spacer.

+• Four color coded males for four levels of retention.
+Lightest to strongest: white, orange, blue, grey The white and orange are final males.
+The blue and grey males are oversize.

+• Nylon male greatly reduces the rate of female wear.
+Replacing a worn male with a new one of the same color restores the attachment's retention.

+• Optional ERA Metal Jacket, or ERA-RV Metal Jacket, holds the attachment male in the denture base and is sold pre-loaded with a black processing male.

+• Males easily changed without use of autopolymerizing acrylic.

+• Standard and reduced vertical (ERA-RV) size males.
+Both size males fit the same female.